You’d expect to hear about innovation and creativity in the tech world or arts world, but in regards to end-of-life care?

 The truth is, how we care for people with serious illness has evolved rapidly in recent years.
 New technologies, new approaches, high tech (and high touch) advances are driving a revolution in improving quality of life and end of life.

 The 21st Annual Friedman Lecture & Awards will highlight the work of health care innovators and their efforts to revolutionize care at the culmination of life.
-Join us on April 13, 2022 to hear from keynote speaker Patrick White, MD, of BJC Hospice and a panel of BJC and Washington University experts in the field of aging.
+Join us on April 13, 2022 to hear from keynote speaker Patrick White, MD — Chief Medical Officer of BJC Home Care and Hospice, Stokes Family Endowed Chair in Palliative Medicine and Supportive Care, and Chief of the Division of Palliative Care Medicine at Washington University School of Medicine.
+The event will also feature a panel of BJC and Washington University experts in the field of aging.
 The panel will be moderated by Brian Carpenter, PhD, and feature Karla Washington, PhD; Devin Odom, MD; Nathan Moore, MD; and Keisha White, MD.

 About the Panel